 Because of documents I recovered, we now understand why the West was so against putting the communist system on trial.
 It is not only that the West was infiltrated by the Soviets much deeper than we ever thought, but also that there was ideological collaboration between left-wing parties in the West and the Soviet Union.
 This ideological collaboration ran very deep (emphasis added).

-In large part, that "ideological collaboration" remains hidden and also well-guarded, as I learned the hard way when own efforts to expose it drew savage attacks, orchestrated, curiously enough, by ex-Communists-gone-Right who, one would think, would themselves know very much better -- and not catcall "McCarthyism" (or, in my case, "McCarthy's heiress," "crackpot," and all that) just as if they were still reading from the Daily Worker or Pravda.
+In large part, that "ideological collaboration" remains hidden and well-guarded, as I learned the hard way when own efforts to expose it drew savage attacks.
+These attacks were orchestrated, shockingly enough, by self-professed ex-Communists David Horowitz and Ronald Radosh.
+Such men, one would think, would themselves know very much better, and not catcall "McCarthyism," or, in my case, "McCarthy's heiress," "crackpot," etc., just as if they were still reading along with the Daily Worker or Pravda.
 (See Bukovsky and his colleague Pavel Stroilov expand upon this "conservative" phenomenon here; more here.)

-None of this is ancient history, by the way.
-It is in these same deep and still largely unexposed layers of "ideological collaboration" where our American story of Marxist subversion lies, and, with it, the knowledge we need to understand how covert ideological subversion works, whether it be international socialism or caliphatic Islam, or both, working together.
-This is why getting the first level of "McCarthyism" straightened out, which serves to halt further historical excavation, is so very crucial.
-So long as such debate and analysis are stoppable by cries of "McCarthyism"; so long as acting to protect the Constitution from enemies foreign and domestic is blockable by "witch-hunt" hysterics, we remain incapable of learning to defend ourselves -- which is precisely the underlying strategy.
+None of this can be relegated to ancient history, by the way.
+It is in these same deep and unexposed layers of "ideological collaboration" where our American story of our Marxist subversion lies, and, with it, the knowledge we need to understand how ideological subversion works.
+This is why getting "McCarthyism" straightened out is so very crucial.
+So long as debate and analysis on the subject of communist conspiracy are stoppable by cries of "McCarthyism"; so long as acting to protect the Constitution from enemies foreign and domestic is thwarted by "witch-hunt" hysterics, we remain incapable of learning to defend ourselves -- which is precisely the enemy strategy.

-I sent my most recent essay on the Pavlov's-Daily-Worker cries of "McCarthyism!" by conservatives to Vladimir Bukovsky, who was kind enough to reply with his general thoughts on the phenomenon, which he wrote in 1993, and which I have posted below.
+I sent my most recent essay on the Pavlov's-Daily-Worker cries of "McCarthyism!" by conservatives to Vladimir Bukovsky, who was kind enough to reply with his general thoughts on the phenomenon, which I have posted below.
 They come from his book Judgement in Moscow, which, aside from Chapter 1 (appearing here as a bonus in the American Betrayal wars), has yet to appear in English.
 The reason, Bukovsky explains, is he would not rewrite it to make it "politically correct" to suit his American publisher.

 In an essay preceding the chapter, Bukovsky and his co-author Pavel Stroilov make the following introductory points.
 (House Republicans, quaking in their wingtips over repealing Obamacare-socialism, listen up):